conestack/cone.app/docs/source/security.rst

 ------------

-A less immersive way for providing ACLs for model nodes is to use the ALC registry.
+A less immersive way for providing ACLs for model nodes is to use the ACL registry.
 The plumbing behavior ``cone.app.model.AppNode`` only returns the ``cone.app.security.DEFAULT_ACL`` if no dedicated ALC for this node has been registered in the registry.

-Registering a custom ACL for application root which grants view access to the application root model node for unauthenticated uses kools like so:
+Registering a custom ACL for application root which grants view access to the application root model node for unauthenticated uses looks like so:

 .. code-block:: python